-- In order for the audience to understand the poem fully, you must understand the poem fully. - Be attentive to the messages, meanings, allusions, irony, tones of voice, and other nuances in your poem. - Be sure you know the meaning of every word and line in your poem.
+- In order for the audience to have a full understanding of the poem, you must have a full understanding of the poem. - · Be attentive to the messages, meanings, allusions, irony, tones of voice, and other nuances in your poem. - Be sure you know the meaning of every word and line in your poem.
 If you are unsure about something, it will be apparent to the audience and judges.
 Don't hesitate to ask your teacher or coach for help. - Think about how you should interpret the tone and voice of your poem.
 Is it a quiet poem?
 Is it a boisterous poem?
 Should it be recited more quickly or slowly, with a happy or mournful tone?
 Your interpretation will be different for each poem, and it is a crucial element of your performance.

-OUALITIES OF A STRONG RECITATION:
+QUALITIES OF A STRONG RECITATION: